Getting Started with Vouch

 That is it.
 After login, every integration – SSH, AWS, Git – uses the session credentials automatically.
 When the 8-hour window expires, run vouch login again.

-With an active session, your tools work without any extra flags or configuration:
+With an active session, your tools work without extra wrappers.
+Try the integration your administrator has already configured:

 # SSH just works